freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 **Case 4: Cross-chain double spend**

-Not applicable in v0.3 (Base only).
-Multi-chain expansion will require dedicated designs.
+Not applicable in v0.4.1 (Base only).
+Multi-chain expansion preliminary design directions:

+1. **Main chain anchoring**: All settlements finalize on Base as the main chain; other chains serve as execution layers
+2. **Independent validation**: Each chain runs an independent TrustApp instance, syncing Provider stake status via cross-chain messaging (e.g., LayerZero, Chainlink CCIP)
+3. **Shared stake pool**: Stake is concentrated on the main chain; other chains verify stake proofs via light clients

+Detailed design will be provided in the multi-chain expansion phase (Roadmap Phase 5).

 **Summary**